metrico/influxdb3-community/README.md

 ```

 ## Docker Compose
-Our compose will start an `all-in-one` iox instance using the provided [compose file](https://gist.github.com/lmangani/c48cf7ef997ed5273ec05a15937c7ad5/raw/a87a13ecad33512ea902705f19ef5866f9a95245/docker-compose.yml)
+Our compose will start an `all-in-one` IOx instance using the provided [compose file](https://gist.github.com/lmangani/c48cf7ef997ed5273ec05a15937c7ad5/raw/a87a13ecad33512ea902705f19ef5866f9a95245/docker-compose.yml)
 ```
 docker-compose up -d
 ```

-This will start iox `router`, `querier`, `ingester` and `compactor` on the same host using the following settings:
+This will start IOx `router`, `querier`, `ingester` and `compactor` on the same host using local storage:

 ```
       - INFLUXDB_IOX_OBJECT_STORE=file